cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

     - Related configuration files (`.cocos-project.json`, `cocos-project-template.json`, `project.json`).
     - The startup script (`main.js`).

-    The `assets` directory structure of Creator 3.0 is as follows:
+    The `assets` directory structure of v3.0 is as follows:

     ![image](v3-assets.png)

-    Creator 3.0 has also made adjustments and changes accordingly during the merging process.
+    Cocos Creator 3.0 has also made adjustments and changes accordingly during the merging process.

-    - All the engine related code (such as core modules, physics modules, plugin scripts, etc.) that was originally placed in the `src/cocos2d-jsb.js` file in Creator v2.4.3 is moved to the `assets/src/cocos-js` directory.
+    - All the engine related code (such as core modules, physics modules, plugin scripts, etc.) that was originally placed in the `src/cocos2d-jsb.js` file in v2.4.3 is moved to the `assets/src/cocos-js` directory.

       ![image](windows-cocosjs.png)

-    - Creator v2.4.3 has only one startup script `main.js`, while Creator 3.0 adds a new startup script `application.js` in the `src` directory to startup the game in addition to `main.js`.
+    - Cocos Creator 2.4.3 has only one startup script `main.js`, while v3.0 adds a new startup script `application.js` in the `src` directory to startup the game in addition to `main.js`.

-    - The `src/settings.js` used to manage configuration in Creator v2.4.3 is changed to `src/settings.json` in Creator 3.0.
+    - The `src/settings.js` used to manage configuration in v2.4.3 is changed to `src/settings.json` in v3.0.

-2. Creator v2.4.3 generates all the native build templates in the `frameworks/runtime-src` directory.
+2. Cocos Creator 2.4.3 generates all the native build templates in the `frameworks/runtime-src` directory.

     ![image](v243-build-template.png)

-    While Creator 3.0 generates the native build templates in the `build` directory and only generates the native build templates for the current built.
+    While v3.0 generates the native build templates in the `build` directory and only generates the native build templates for the current built.
 As shown below:

     ![image](v3-build-template.png)

-3. Some resources needed for compilation, such as application icons, application startup scripts, etc., Creator v2.4.3 are stored in the build template, while Creator 3.0 are stored in the `windows/proj` directory.
+3. Some resources needed for compilation, such as application icons, application startup scripts, etc., v2.4.3 are stored in the build template, while v3.0 are stored in the `windows/proj` directory.

 ## TypeScript Reference Tutorial